 If you live in Milwaukee County, you should consult with an estate planning lawyer to help with your estate plan.
-The inheritance planning attorney can help you create an estate planning checklist to make sure you cover all of the important forms you will need.
+The estate planning attorney can help you create

-As part of this process, you should always consult with an lawyer or estate planning law office who is familiar with inheritance planning law.
+As part of this process, you should always consult with an lawyer or inheritance planning law firm who is familiar with inheritance planning law.

-Resident in Milwaukee County should have at least three documents essential to good estate planning:
+Resident in Milwaukee County should have at least three documents essential to good inheritance planning:

 1. a Will